Hol1999/Hollyrecipewebsite/_recipes/recipe2.md

 published: true
 tags: null
 ---
-Italian cuisine has been thought to have been inspired by a wide variety of different cultures, including Ancient Greek, Ancient Rome, Arabic cultures as well as Mediterranean and European countries.
+Italian cuisine has been thought to have been inspired by a wide variety of different cultures, including Ancient Greek, Ancient Rome, Arabic cultures as well as other Mediterranean and European countries.
 This Italian-sourced recipe has a large French influence, with the tart being thought to have derived from France.

 ##### Difficulty: \*\* Time: \*\**